RESQUE-Framework/website/profile/create_profile.html.md

 :::

-This document summarizes the research style of a scientist - **the "fingerprint" of how research is conducted**, when only the best work is submitted to this analysis.
+**This document summarizes the research style of Leising 2 - the *"fingerprint" of how research is conducted*, when only the best work is submitted to this analysis.**

 Some parts of this profile are purely descriptive.
 For example, it is summarized whether researchers focus on lab or field studies, whether they predominantly work with psychophysiological data or rather focus on questionnaire studies.